contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * Teach the principles and blessings related to (1) caring for those who have temporal and emotional needs and (2) building self-reliance (see [22.1]).
 This includes personal and family preparedness.
 * Teach the law of the fast and encourage members to give a generous fast offering (see [22.2.2]).
-* Oversee the gathering and accounting of fast offerings (see [34.4.2]).
+* Oversee the gathering and accounting of fast offerings (see [34.3.2]).

 As the presidency of the Aaronic Priesthood, the bishopric also oversees the efforts of Aaronic Priesthood quorums and Young Women classes to serve those with temporal needs in the ward and community (see [10.2.2] and [11.2.2]).
 These efforts are coordinated in ward youth council meetings (see [22.8]) and in quorum and class presidency meetings (see [10.4.3] and [11.3.4.3]).

 ### 22.6.2 Relief Society and Elders Quorum Presidencies

-Under the direction of the bishop, the Relief Society and elders quorum presidencies have a key role in caring for those in need in the ward (see [8.2.2], [9.2.2]).
+Under the direction of the bishop, the Relief Society and elders quorum presidencies have a key role in caring for those in need in the ward (see [8.2.2] and [9.2.2]).
 These leaders teach ward members to:

 * Minister to those in need.
 * Live the law of the fast.